Frequently Asked QuestionsWe compiled some of the most common tattoo questions for your convenience.

 How do deposits work?

 Deposits are an important part of the tattoo industry.
-They keep the client and the artist accountable to one another and ensure that the artist is fairly compensated for their talent and time.
+They keep the client and the artist accountable to one another and ensure that we are able to cover the expenses we incur whether you are tattooed or not, like web and email hosting and the time we spend responding to our clients.
 Our deposits are $80 and are due at the time of consultation, when booking your tattoo appointment.
 Your deposit will be held until your final tattoo appointment, at which time it will be credited toward the amount due.
 For in-depth information regarding deposits, please visit our Deposit page.

 What if I need to reschedule my appointment after I’ve booked it?